Latin name: Boswellia carterii

 Room Refreshers Spray liberally around pets, cooking areas, bedrooms and other areas of your environment.
 Particularly useful in the office to help prevent the spread of disease.

-Mouthwash and Gargle Dilute 1:10 for children and 1:4 for adults for gargles and mouthwashes to help strengthen gums, freshen breath, relieve sore throats, ulcers, thrush and toothache.
+Mouthwash and Gargle Dilute 1:10 for children and 1:4 for adults for gargles and mouthwashes to help strengthen gums, freshen breath and relieve sore throats, ulcers, thrush and toothache.

 Health Drink To help promote a healthy, balanced body, dilute 200mls of hydrolat into 1 litre of water and drink throughout the day.